Bayesian log-Gaussian Cox process regression: applications to meta-analysis of neuroimaging working memory studies: Analysis of the WM dataset

+where $d_{i0}$ and $d_{i1}$ are indicator variables of verbal and non-verbal stimuli, respectively, and $n_i$ is the total number of participants in study $i$.
+Continuous parameters were standardised before implementation.

-We use the same parametrisation as in Section \ref{sec:lgcpsim}: we have 2 spatially varying intercepts, one for emotion and one for executive control.
-We run the HMC for 15,000 iterations in total, discarding the first 5,000 as a burn-in.
-The total number of leapfrog steps is set to $L=50$ and the stepsize is initialised at $\epsilon=0.0001$.
-We use a diagonal mass matrix with units specified as explained in Section \ref{sec:lgcpalgo}.
+We run the MCMC algorithm described in Section \ref{sec:algorithm} for 22,000 iterations, discarding the first 7,000 as a burn-in.
+The algorithm run for approximately 30 hours on an NVIDIA Tesla K20c GPU card.
+We then apply a thinning factor of 15 to the chains and therefore end up with 1,000 draws from the posterior distribution of the model parameters.
+The total number of leapfrog steps is set to $L=50$ and the stepsize is initialised at $\epsilon=0.00001$.
+We use a diagonal mass matrix with units specified in Section \ref{sec:algorithm}.
+A preliminary run of the algorithm revealed that the posterior variance of the scalar parameters $\rho_2$ and $\sigma_2$ of $\boldsymbol{\beta}_2$ was higher compared to the corresponding parameters of $\boldsymbol{\beta}_0$ and $\boldsymbol{\beta}_1$.
+Therefore, in order to improve mixing of the algorithm, we set the mass parameters to 1 and 4 for $\rho_2$ and $\sigma_2$, respectively.

-Convergence of the HMC chain is assessed visually by inspection of posterior traceplots for the model parameters.
-We run a total of 3 HMC chains in order to examine if they all converge to the same values.
-Posterior traceplots, along with autocorrelation plots are shown in Section \ref{sec:lgcpdatatrace} of the Appendix.
-Due to the large number of parameters we only focus on the scalars $\mu_k$, $\sigma_k$ and $\rho_k$, as well as intensities in voxels $v_1$ and $v_2$ where the highest median posterior values are observed for the two types.
-Integrated intensities over the entire brain are also examined.
+Convergence of the MCMC chain is assessed visually by inspection of posterior traceplots for the model parameters.
+We run a total of 2 MCMC chains in order to examine if they all converge to the same values.
+Posterior traceplots are shown in Appendix \ref{sec:datasupp}.
+Due to the large number of parameters we mainly focus on the scalar parameters of the model and some summary statistics, see Appendix \ref{sec:datasupp} for more details.
 Results indicate that our chains have converged to their stationary distribution.
-This is verified by the fact that posterior values from the 3 different runs overlap one with another for all the quantities that we plot.
-Finally it is worth noting that our chains show very good mixing properties since autocorrelation falls to low values after only a small number of iterations.
+This is verified by the fact that posterior values from the 2 different runs overlap one with another for all the quantities that we examine.